patrickjlanders/full-stack-store/README.md

 ## Next Steps ( still to do !!)

 - Styling doesn't quite reflect the design doc; font, italics etc
-- Deploying to the cloud: make sure the terraform works
+- Configure the sign-up button this is possilble by routing to the allow user registration mentioned in the DEV
+- Ensure redirect from back button causes component to reload state.
+Currently requires a manual refresh after redirection 😞

 ## Technology Stack and Features